-Arts organizations, funders, and cultural policy-makers frequently look to the NEA for guidance on issues confronting the arts sector, and for research and information that can support their practice.
+Arts organizations, funders, and cultural policymakers frequently look to the NEA for guidance on issues confronting the arts sector, and for research and information that can support their practice.
 Especially in the wake of the COVID-19 pandemic and related economic hardships, the arts sector will require greater leadership, empirical insights, and technological capacity to rebuild better while serving all people and communities nationwide.

 For the third consecutive five-year period, the NEA will launch a research agenda seeking to promote research about the value and impact of the arts.
-In conjunction with these projects, the NEA will support the creation and distribution of evidence-based guides, data tools, and other resources to assist cultural researchers and practitioners.
+Alongside these projects, the NEA will support the creation and distribution of evidence-based guides, data tools, and other resources to assist cultural researchers and practitioners.

-Leadership development for emerging, mid-career, and late-career arts leaders at organizations of all sizes will be essential to the arts sector's sustainability.
-Through grantmaking and strategic partnerships, the NEA will support these training opportunities in order for arts professionals to better navigate a shifting landscape for nonprofit arts organizations and their beneficiaries.
+Throughout it all, leadership development for emerging, mid-career, and late-career arts leaders will prove key to the arts sector's sustainability.
+Through grantmaking and strategic partnerships, the NEA will support these training opportunities so that arts professionals can better navigate a shifting landscape for nonprofit arts organizations and their beneficiaries.

-In response to other recent changes to the U.S. arts landscape, the agency will heighten investments in projects that use digital technology in the creation and/or delivery of art.
+In response to other recent changes to the U.S. arts landscape, the agency will step up its investments in projects that use digital technology in the creation and/or delivery of art.
 Greater support for tech-centered artistic practice and for digital capacity-building within arts organizations also can yield positive results for diversity, equity, inclusion, and accessibility.
 This type of support will help to bridge digital divides within different segments of the arts sector-even as it will allow artists and audiences to contribute to and benefit from technological breakthroughs in arts creation and delivery.

-Support the Development of Skills and Strategies that Will Enable Arts Leaders to Manage More Effective Organizations and Agencies.
+Support Arts Leaders Nationwide in Developing Skills and Competencies that will Enable Them to Lead More Effective Organizations and Agencies.

-Although the NEA is primarily a grantmaking agency, it also provides leadership within the broader arts ecosystem-as noted in Strategic Objective 3.2, which emphasizes research and communications in the field.
+Although the NEA is primarily a grantmaking agency, it also exerts leadership within the broader arts ecology-as noted in Strategic Objective 3.2, which emphasizes research and communications in the field.
 Another form of assistance centers on professional development and training opportunities for arts leaders.

-Several factors have contributed to a demand for new and different skills and competencies for arts leaders than may have been required in the past.
-These factors include the following needs: to lead arts organizations effectively in a post-COVID-19 environment; to promote diversity, equity, inclusion, and accessibility in the arts; and to ensure continuity of skills acquisition and learning for successive generations of arts leaders, including those working in policy and practice at the crossroads of the arts and other sectors (e.g., health, community development, the environment).
+Several factors have contributed to a demand for different skills and competencies for arts leaders than may have been required in the past.
+These factors include the following needs: to lead arts organizations effectively in a post-COVID-19 environment; to promote diversity, equity, inclusion, and accessibility in the arts; and to ensure continuity of skills acquisition and learning for successive generations of arts leaders.
 To help fulfill such needs, the NEA will support peer-to-peer learning groups and workshops for arts administrators.

-Office of the Deputy Chair for Programs & Partnerships
+Deputy Chair for Programs & Partnerships